lvulliard/BioCircos.R/README.md

 If nothing shows up in a shiny application or an Rmarkdown document, try to update your web browser.
 See the vignettes for examples of BioCircos plots that should be correctly displayed.

+### Obseved behavior

+* Firefox 55, Chrome 54 and later versions work as expected.
+* Firefox 46, Chrome 53 and past versions do not display the plots at all.
+* Firefox 47 to 54 do not include all features, such as zooming.

 ## Tutorial